cssobj/cssobj/README.md

 ### Case 3: you want @media rule work in old Browsers

-Just try this [demo](https://cssobj.github.io/cssobj-demo/play/), in IE 8, or IE 7, or IE 5!
+Just try this [demo](https://cssobj.github.io/cssobj-demo/play/), in IE 5,6,7,8!

 ### Case 4: you want auto vendor prefix work all the time